reetu95/reetu95/README.md

 ---

 ### 📫 Let's Connect!
-I am passionate about building production-grade AI systems that solve complex enterprise problems.
-Let's discuss MLOps, LLMs, or the future of Clinical AI.
+I am looking for full-time opportunities where I can apply my MLOps and GenAI expertise to solve complex business challenges.